 While the content is very well thought out and the various pathways and levels are fairly well-designed, I think there could be a bit more variation in terms of how you interact and engage with the material.

 This is because you are never really asked to produce anything and, coupled with the fact that you don’t get to practice speaking or writing, this does mean you would need to get more practice elsewhere.

 It is, however, a fantastic resource for a number of other reasons.
 You will definitely improve your reading, listening and comprehension skills while also learning lots of key grammar points, words, and phrases, all in the context of Russian culture.

 As RussianPod101 has a generous week-long free trial available, you can easily sign up for an account and try out all of the interesting and informative lessons for yourself before deciding on whether to sign up to one of their subscription plans or not.

-With so many lessons for you to explore and so many different topics for you to delve into, RussianPod101 is certainly well worth checking out.
+With so many lessons for you to explore and so many different topics for you to delve into, RussianPod101 is one of several Russian courses worth considering.

 This post was originally written by Alex – an amazing freelance writer and experienced language learner.

 It was edited by me – Nick Dahlhoff.